KalAbaddon/listd.k13.app/user/pages/09.MiG-19P/craft.md

     limit: 6
     pagination: true
 feed:
-    description: AV-8B NA
+    description: MiG-19P
     limit: 10
 pagination: true
 ---

-# AV-8B NA
+# MiG-19P

-## Wow the default checklists are nicly typed!
+## the 19 arrives soon
-### Sorting WILL FOR SURE be better,  right now its just a placeholder / prototype
+### Hopefully these checklists are usable by then!